Matt-Eva/FreeCreate-Beta/README.md

 # FreeCreate

-FreeCreate is a content-sharing platform that hosts video, audio, writing, and visual art (images).
+<a href="https://freecreate.herokuapp.com/loggedout">FreeCreate</a> is a content-sharing platform that hosts video, audio, writing, and visual art (images).

 ## Technologies